-- [22] PW9 Detective Inspector Bheka Manyatsi was the Desk Officer in-charge of the Criminal Investigation Department (C.I.D.) at the Siteki Police Station.
+[18] PW9 Detective Inspector Bheka Manyatsi was the Desk Officer in-charge of the Criminal Investigation Department (C.I.D.) at the Siteki Police Station.
 He was the investigator in the matter.
 He testified that on the 12th May 2011, he received a report of a murder case at Mpaka area in the Lubombo region.
 He proceeded to the scene of crime together with other police officers, including the police from the Scenes of Crime Unit.
 At the scene they found the body of the deceased in a house.
-They left the police from the Scenes of Crime Unit to work on the scene of crime, and, they continued with their investigation which led to the arrest of the accused. - [23] From the scene of crime they proceeded to the homestead of the accused which was not far from the scene.
-As they approached the accused's homestead, he came out and ran away from the police.
+The police from the Scenes of Crime Unit took photographs of the scene.

+From the scene of crime they proceeded to the homestead of the accused which was in the vicinity.
+When they approached the accused's homestead, he ran away from the police.
 The police chased after him shouting that he should stop but he continued running until they caught him.
 The time was about 6.30am on the 12th May 2011.
 They introduced themselves to him as police officers investigating a murder and rape case in which he was a suspect.
-They explained his rights to remain silent as well as cautioned him in accordance with the Judges Rules that he was not obliged to say anything but that whatever he would say would be used in evidence in Court during the trial.
-They proceeded to the Siteki Police Station where he was again cautioned in terms of the Judges Rules; he elected to say something about the case, and, he was formally charged with the Murder and Rape of the deceased.
+His rights to remain silent and of legal representation were explained to him.
+They proceeded to the Siteki Police Station where he was formally charged with the Murder and Rape of the deceased.

-- [24] The accused surrendered clothes which he allegedly was wearing on the day of the commission of the offence which was a red jacket, a trouser and a green T-shirt.
-His nails on both hands were cut, combed pubic hair taken, uprooted pubic hair taken and his blood samples taken; this was done at Good Shepherd Hospital.
-All items taken were sealed separately and packaged for forensic investigation.
-Subsequently, PW6 gave him a purple jacket which was found hidden at the accused's homestead; it was also sealed and packaged for forensic examination.
-It later transpired that the red jacket he was wearing during his arrest and which he handed to the police was not the one he was wearing during the commission of the offence.
-It is the purple jacket which he was wearing during the commission of the offence.
-PW9 handed the exhibits to Court as part of his evidence.
-The red jacket was admitted in evidence and marked Exhibit 13, the trouser marked Exhibit 14, the green T-shirt marked Exhibit 15 and the purple jacket Exhibit 16.
-He maintained his evidence under cross-examination. - [25] PW10 Captain Samuel Mashegoana is a South African police officer and attached to the Science Laboratory in Pretoria as a Senior Forensic Analysist since 2002.
-He testified that on the 9th September 2011, he received DNA samples pertaining to this matter including blood samples, semen, combed public hair, uprooted public hair and sweat.
-He explained to the Court that no two people share the same DNA except identical twins.
+[19] The accused surrendered clothes which he allegedly was wearing on the day of the commission of the offence, a red jacket, a trouser and a green T-shirt.
+His nails on both hands were cut, combed pubic hair taken, uprooted pubic hair taken and his blood samples taken; this was done at Good Shepherd Hospital at the instance of the police.
+All the items taken were sealed and packaged for forensic investigation.
+Subsequently, PW6 gave PW9 a purple jacket which was found hidden at the accused's homestead; it was also sealed and packaged for forensic examination.

+During the police investigations, it transpired that the red jacket which he was wearing during his arrest was not the one he was wearing during the commission of the offence; the jacket which he was wearing during the commission of the offence was purple.
+The red jacket was admitted in evidence and marked Exhibit 13, the trouser was admitted and marked Exhibit 14, the green T-shirt was admitted and marked Exhibit 15, and, the purple jacket was admitted and marked Exhibit 16.
+PW9 maintained his evidence under cross-examination.

+[20] PW10 Captain Samuel Mashegoana is a South African police officer attached to the Science Laboratory in Pretoria as a Senior Forensic Analysist.
+He testified that on the 9th September 2011, he received DNA samples pertaining to this matter including blood samples, semen, combed pubic hair, uprooted pubic hair and sweat.
+He explained to the Court that people do not share the same DNA except for identical twins.
 He made the following findings: firstly, the vaginal swabs taken from the deceased matched the DNA results of the accused's samples.
 Secondly, the DNA results obtained from the bloodstained purple jacket matched the DNA results of the deceased.
-The findings were outlined in an affidavit deposed by PW10 and sworn before a commissioner of oaths.
+The findings were outlined in an affidavit deposed by PW10 and sworn before a Commissioner of Oaths.
 The report was admitted in evidence and marked Exhibit 17.
 The other DNA results were inconclusive.
-He maintained his evidence under cross-examination.
+PW10 maintained his evidence under cross-examination.